TheOdinProject/curriculum/javascript/react_js/react_testing_part_one.md

 Let's test if the button works as intended.
 In this test suite, we'll use a separate utility to query our UI elements.
 React Testing Library provides the `screen` object which has all the methods for querying.
 With `screen`, we don't have to worry about keeping `render`'s destructuring up-to-date.
 Hence, it's better to use `screen` to access queries rather than to destructure `render`.

+It's important to keep in mind that the second test must be asynchronous.
+This is because there's a difference between the time it takes for tests to run and the time it takes for React components to update and render.
+Tests will start running immediately after the initial React render is complete, but they won't cover the process of setting state and re-rendering.
+This means that if you remove the 'async' and 'await' from the test, you'll end up with an error.
+The await keyword must be placed before userEvent.click so that the test waits for the click to execute.

 ~~~javascript
 // App.test.js